TheMuffinManRL/Holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 3-puts - prints a string, followed by a new line 4-print_rev - prints the string given backwards 5-rev_string - reverses string given
+6-puts2 - prints every other character of string starting at the first\new line